 At 259 Lake Shore Blvd E, the Programs & Learning Hub was a place for gathering and sharing that invited visitors of all ages to engage in conversations, readings, and workshops within modular spaces, a library, and a listening room.
 Branching through this space, Flourish and Unfold, a mural by Caitlin Taguibao, represented mushrooms and their networks.
 The piece explored relational ecologies between the living and the non-living, and drew attention to overlooked possibilities for inhabiting the ruins of the present.
 Situated at the centre of the Hub, the Gendai Mobile Unit was an artwork that functioned as flexible seating, a presentation space, and a storage unit.
 Designed by Alexandre David and commissioned by Gendai and artist Yam Lau, it offered a platform for spontaneous, collaborative, and reciprocal methodologies that reimagined models of generosity and collective ways of gathering.

-Between Biennial editions, Programs nurtures further collaborations and relationships to advance ongoing projects and partnerships into 2020 and 2021.
+Between Biennial editions, Programs nurtures further collaborations and relationships to advance ongoing projects and partnerships across 2020 – 2022.

 Moving beyond Exhibition venues, site-specific programs took place at locations across Toronto and Mississauga.

 The Co-Relations program explored critical issues—livability, access, interconnectivity—that intersected with and extended ideas addressed in The Shoreline Dilemma.